matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 ## Proxy Pattern

-- Prototypical example is remote method invocation RMI.
+- Prototypical example is remote method invocation RMI
 - RMI was a way in Java to make method calls to code that resided on a different machine
-- When you made an RMI call, you would get a proxy object a stand-in for the actual object that resided on a different computer.
+- When you made an RMI call, you would get a proxy object a stand-in for the actual object that resided on a different computer
 - The underlying principle of the proxy pattern is that one object controls access to another
 - This controlling object is called the proxy or the surrogate
-- Proxies might also be useful if expensive calls can be cached.
+- Proxies might also be useful if expensive calls can be cached
 - The proxy for a command object could meant a cache where the key = set of parameters from each call to the command, and value = Result of the command
 - This technique is called `MEMOIZATION`.
-And can lead to big performance savings for computationally intensive commands, or those involving file or database IO.
+And can lead to big performance savings for computationally intensive commands, or those involving file or database IO

 ### What is the basic idea of the Proxy Pattern ?

 - Proxies are objects that **stand in** for other objects
-- Proxy objects control access or abstract functionality of other objects.
+- Proxy objects control access or abstract functionality of other objects